Standard imsets for undirected and chain graphical models: Preliminaries

-In graphical models, the class of models induced by {\it decomposable graphs} are well studied, because it has many good properties.
+In graphical models, the class of models induced by \textit {decomposable graphs} are well studied, because it has many good properties.
 There are several equivalent definitions of decomposable graphs.
 One of them is based on the decomposability of graphs.
-For an undirected graph $G$ and a triplet $\tri{A}{B}{C}$ with $N=A \cup B \cup C$, we say that {\it $\tri{A}{B}{C}$ decomposes $G$ into the subgraphs $G_{AC}$ and $G_{BC}$} if $C$ is a clique and separates $A$ and $B$.
-The decomposition is proper if $A, B \not= \emptyset$.
-An undirected graph $G$ is decomposable if it is complete or there exists $\tri{A}{B}{C}$ which properly decomposes $G$ into decomposable subgraphs $G_{AC}$ and $G_{BC}$.
-Decomposable graphs are characterized in the terms of mp-subgraphs by Leimer \cite{leimer}.
+For an undirected graph $G$ and a triplet $\langle A, B \, | \, C \rangle$ with $N=A \cup B \cup C$, we say that \textit{$\langle A, B \, | \, C \rangle$ decomposes $G$ into the subgraphs $G_{AC}$ and $G_{BC}$} if $C$ is a clique and separates $A$ and $B$.
+The decomposition is proper if $A, B \neq \emptyset$.
+An undirected graph $G$ is decomposable if it is complete or there exists $\langle A, B \, | \, C \rangle$ which properly decomposes $G$ into decomposable subgraphs $G_{AC}$ and $G_{BC}$.
+Decomposable graphs are characterized in terms of mp-subgraphs by Leimer \cite{leimer}.
 An undirected graph $G$ is decomposable if and only if all mp-components of $G$ are cliques.
-Furthermore, for every undirected graph $G$ with mp-components $V_1, \dots, V_m \in \mathcal{V}_G$, there exists a decomposable graph $G'$ such that $V_1, \dots, V_m$ are maximal cliques of $G'$.
+Furthermore, for every undirected graph $G$ with mp-components $V_1, \dots, V_m \in\mathcal{V}_G$, there exists a decomposable graph $G'$ such that $V_1, \dots, V_m$ are maximal cliques of $G'$.
 The graph $G'$ is obtained by adding edges in such a way that $V_1, \dots, V_m$ are cliques.

-Another equivalent definition is a {\it chordal graph}, or alternatively {\it triangulated graph}.
-An undirected graph is chordal if every cycle of length more than or equal to four has a chord.
-An undirected graph is chordal if and only of it is decomposable \cite{lauritzen}.
+Another equivalent definition is a \textit{chordal graph}, or alternatively \textit{triangulated graph}.
+An undirected graph is chordal if every cycle of length more than or equal to four has a chord, that is, an edge between two non-consecutive vertices of the cycle.
+An undirected graph is chordal if and only of it is decomposable \cite {lauritzen}.